SebastianIvanoff/webshop-cms/Read_Me.txt

-First add a .env file inside of webshop-cms/webshop-cms with this information.
+First add a .env file inside of webshop-cms/webshop-cms.

-PORT = 7777
-MONGO_URI = mongodb+srv://Admin:apa123@kyh.bunjgsh.mongodb.net/uppgift?retryWrites=true&w=majority
-SECRET_KEY = QfZETvGk4p8zbDwaUn0XvQNBVDxFi8809XYwu1Qm

 Secondly open a integrated terminal in webshop-cms/webshop-cms and run npm i.